suhuruli/azure-docs/articles/service-fabric/service-fabric-get-started-mac.md

     ```bash
     docker run -itd -p 19080:19080 --name sfonebox servicefabricoss/service-fabric-onebox
     ```

     >[!TIP]
-    >By specifying a name for your container instance, you can handle it in a more readable manner.
+    > * By specifying a name for your container instance, you can handle it in a more readable manner.
+    > * If your application is listening on any ports, you need to specify additional ports using -p.
+For example, if your application is listening on port 8080, docker run -itd -p 19080:19080 -p 8080:8080 --name sfonebox servicefabricoss/service-fabric-onebox.

 4. Login to the Docker container in interactive ssh mode: